nag763/aws-private-ondemand-vpn/README.md

 * Being logged in with AWS Cli - ensure you have the right permissions -

 * Having terraform installed

+* Having a Wireguard client installed on a laptop or mobile

 ## Installation